vmware-tanzu-labs/ignition/docs/README.md

      - ignition-config
      - ignition-identity # Only include this line if you chose SSO as your auth method
    ```
-1. Deploy the app to the correct org and space:
+1. Ensure the correct space is targetted by running:
    ```shell
    $ cf target -o ignition -s production api endpoint:   https://api.sys.example.net